LukeTarr/No-Show-Model/README.md

 A team-built Machine Learning model for predicting medical appointment no-shows.

-Made with Pandas and SciKitLearn inside of a Jupyter Notebook.
+Made with Pandas, SciKitLearn, and Matplotlib inside of a Jupyter Notebook.